Optimal control of transport dominated problems with reduced order modeling

 OCsPOD

-Optimal control for a class of linear transport-dominated systems via the shifted proper orthogonal decomposition
+Optimal control with the shifted proper orthogonal decomposition via a first-reduce-then-optimize framework

 Tobias Breiten, Shubhaditya Burela, and Philipp Schulze

 Solving optimal control problems for transport-dominated partial differential equations (PDEs) can become computationally expensive, especially when dealing with high-dimensional systems.
 To overcome this challenge, we focus on developing and deriving reduced-order models that can replace the full PDE system in solving the optimal control problem.
-Specifically, we explore the use of the shifted proper orthogonal decomposition (POD) as a reduced-order model, which is particularly effective for capturing high-fidelity, low-dimensional representations of transport-dominated phenomena.
-Furthermore, we propose two distinct frameworks for addressing these problems: one where the reduced-order model is constructed first, followed by optimization of the reduced system, and another where the original PDE system is optimized first, with the reduced-order model subsequently applied to the optimality system.
-We consider a 1D linear advection equation problem and compare the computational performance of the shifted POD method against the conventional methods like the standard POD when the reduced-order models are used as surrogates within a backtracking line search.
+Specifically, we explore the use of the shifted proper orthogonal decomposition (POD) as a reduced-order model, which is particularly effective for capturing low-dimensional representations of high-fidelity transport-dominated phenomena.
+In this work, a reduced-order model is constructed first, followed by the optimization of the reduced system.
+We consider a 1D linear advection equation problem and prove existence and uniqueness of solutions for the reduced-order model as well as the existence of an optimal control.
+Moreover, we compare the computational performance of the shifted POD method against the standard POD.